CaptainCoderOrg/AdventureQuest-Unity-2021/pages/02-DiceAnalyzer/99-DicePool.md

 ---
 layout: page
-title: "Chapter 6: Dice Pool"
+title: "Ch ??: Dice Pool"
-nav_order: 6
+nav_order: 99
 parent: "Part 2: Dice Analyzer"
 ---

-# Chapter 6: Dice Pool
+# Chapter ??: Dice Pool
 {: .no_toc }

 In [Chapter 5], you implemented a `DiceGroup` which allows you to simulate